CN8VX/Dashboard_SvxReflector_by_CN8VX/README.md

 sudo git clone https://github.com/CN8VX/Dashboard_SvxReflector_by_CN8VX.git html
 ```

-## Modifications Made:
-- Customization of the `index.php` file.
-- Consolidation and organization of CSS files for themes into a single folder for better management.
-- Project file reorganization:
-  - Creation of `icon`, `img`, `include`, and `scripts` folders for a cleaner and more organized file structure, making resource management easier.

 ## To adapt the Dashboard to your Reflector, follow these steps:
 1. Edit the `/include/config.php` file:
    - Set the timezone.
 You can find the available timezones on this site: https://www.php.net/manual/en/timezones.php.